fredyGabriel/crackseg/tests/README.md

 1. Keep tests independent and reproducible
 2. Use descriptive names for test functions
-3. Briefly document complex test cases
+3. Briefly document complex test cases (in English)
 4. Keep test data small and representative
 5. Update or add tests when modifying code
 6. Clearly separate unit and integration tests
-7. Usa rutas temporales (`tmp_path`) para archivos/directorios en tests que lo requieran
+7. Use temporary paths (`tmp_path`) for files/directories in tests that require them
-8. Adapta los asserts a la API real del código de producción (por ejemplo, shape de máscaras)
+8. Adapt asserts to the real API of the production code (e.g., mask shape)

 ## Code Coverage